Skip to main content

 Are individuals with disabilities, health needs, or different access needs able to participate?

 Honeymoon Israel is committed to finding ways to accommodate all individuals who are selected for our trips.
-If you choose to apply and are ultimately secured a spot on the trip, please be sure to share any ways we can ensure your accessibility needs are met.
+If you choose to apply, please be sure to share any ways we can ensure your accessibility needs are met.

 What if I’m pregnant?